All a man needs out of life is a place to sit ‘n’ spit in the fire.

 IT guys don’t get paid well, and as a result, they take their compensation in other ways, surfing the net, running side consulting jobs from their employer’s business, screwing around, taking long lunches, being unresponsive, rude, surly.

 I’ve seen it all, I work with these people every day, and it’s always the same.
 They’re bored, under appreciated, underpaid, and unhappy.
+Transition smoothly with outplacement support for employers.

 “You wanted to be your own sys-admin?
 Now that you’ve got that fancy schmancy WinXP on your desktop so easy to use, so powerful.
 You think you don’t need us?
 You think this stuff is simple?
 Do it your god-damned self.”